World Cup qualifying: How Scotland can automatically reach next summer's tournament after 28-year absence

 - Not got Sky?
 Get instant access with no contract 📺

-Clarke's side have beaten Belarus twice, won against Greece at Hampden and held Denmark to a goalless draw away from home.
+Clarke's side have beaten Belarus twice, won against Greece at Hampden but fell to defeat in Piraeus and held Denmark to a goalless draw away from home.

-Scotland and Denmark are level on 10 points and out of the reach of the Greeks as they sit seven points behind with just two games left.

-But, goal difference means it's the Danes who sit top of the table.
+Now they will need to beat Denmark on November 18 to top their World Cup qualifying group for the first time since 1982.

+The Danes are one point ahead following their 2-2 draw with Belarus, keeping Scotland's hopes of automatic qualification alive heading into the final game.

 A play-off place is already secured, but automatic qualification is the ultimate prize for Scotland.

-To finish top of Group C, they need to better Denmark on points or, if tied, surpass them on goal difference.
+To finish top of Group C, they need to beat Denmark, with goal difference now out of the question, given that they face each other in the last game.

-Victory in Athens on Saturday would put them in the perfect place ahead of their showdown with the Danes at Hampden Park three days later.

-It is unlikely that winless Belarus will spring a shock in Copenhagen, meaning the Scots will need at least a draw to keep their table-topping hopes alive.

 How do play-offs work?